tarantool/doc/doc/reference/reference_lua/config.rst

         List all instances of the cluster.

-        :return: a table containing information about instances
+        :return: a table containing information about instances.
 The returned table uses instance names as the keys and contains the following information for each instance:

                  -   ``instance_name`` -- an instance name
                  -   ``replicaset_name`` -- the name of a replica set the instance belongs to
                  -   ``group_name`` -- the name of a group the instance belongs to

         **Example**